ClearSkyDev/Emotion-Soup-1.2/README.md

 ## Emotion Journal

 Each time a child interacts with an emotion, a journal entry is saved to Firestore under `users/{uid}/emotions`.
 Entries include the emotion name, size, temperature and a timestamp.
 The helper `hooks/useEmotionLogger.js` provides a simple `logEmotionEntry` function used by the app when adding an emotion to the soup.

+## Coping Tools

+The new `CopingToolsScreen` provides breathing, drawing and journaling tools for kids.
+Usage of each tool is recorded to Firestore at `users/{uid}/copingLogs`.